dkackman/DynamicRestProxy/README.md

 Is currently a work in progress.
 Supports the GET, POST, PUT, and DELETE verbs.

+If you try to run the unit tests take a close look at the CredentialStore class in the unit test project.
+It's pretty straighforward and you can use it to supply your own api keys while keeping them out of the code.

 Some examples:

 Basic GET with no parameters: